kubernetes-sigs/windows-service-proxy/README.md

 Home for an out of tree Windows kube-proxy implementation based on KPNG.

+# Is this the official windows kube proxy ?

+No.  Not yet.
+Maybe someday !

 # Testing

 We're in the process of building development tooling, but for now...